Negotiating a raise

 by Josh Doody

 Looking back on last year and planning ahead for this year can feel overwhelming.
 Where do you even begin?
 This is a perfect time for some “analysis paralysis” to creep in and prevent you from getting anything done.

 When things feel overwhelming, it helps to simplify them so you can get un-stuck and make some progress.

-Here’s an easy method I use in my strategy sessions to evaluate what’s working for my clients and plan for future progress.
+Here’s an easy method you can use to plan for future progress.

 What’s one thing you can start doing that will make your job easier, make you more productive, save you time, or otherwise make things better?

 This doesn’t have to be something big—it can be very small.

 Maybe you’ll start putting your time in every Friday afternoon before you leave the office so you don’t have to scramble to get it done at the end of the month.